neuropathology-lab/neurodetection/README.md

 * **`save_detections`** If set, saves a CSV file containing the coordinates of detected neurons. (default: False)
 * **`model_name`** Name of the trained model file used for neuron classification (expects a .pkl file). (default: build-in model)

-## Before running the script
-- Ensure the photos are in the correct format.
-This script is optimized for RGB .tif images (these can be easily generated using ImageJ: Image → Type → RGB Color, then File → Save As → Tiff).
-- All images within a single batch must have the same pixel size in micrometers (µm), which corresponds to the magnification level.
-Pixel size refers to the physical dimensions of a single pixel in a microscopic image.
-While image dimensions (width × height) may vary within a batch, the pixel resolution must remain consistent.
-The model was trained on images acquired at 200× magnification but performs reliably on images taken at magnifications between 100× and 400×.
-Processing speed depends not only on the image dimensions but also on the magnification level, as images are internally rescaled to match the training conditions.
-- Inspect the images for shadows or tissue tears, as these artifacts can affect the accuracy of object detection.
-If possible, avoid including large blood vessels and densely DAB-stained objects.

 ## Plotting results
 Example of `detailed` results plot:
 ![neurodetection_detailed_plot](https://github.com/user-attachments/assets/84e368b2-7ebd-4615-89a8-6932c454123b)